Ka Malanai at Kailua

 Multiple listings for this building explicitly mention building storage/lockers — phrases include "secure bike & board storage," "storage for your bikes and kayaks," "common storage area for your bikes, surf or paddle boards," and "generous storage."
 At least several different agent remarks reference shared storage or limited on-site storage, and MLS amenities checkboxes also list STORAG/ADDLVSTORAG on some listings (3/20) with one listing showing STORAG in unit features, supporting that the building offers storage units/lockers.

-The listings consistently mention surfboard or board storage, often alongside bike and kayak storage.
-This provides strong evidence that the building offers surfboard storage facilities.
+Multiple listings consistently identify dedicated storage for surfboards or boards, often alongside bike and kayak storage.
+This provides strong evidence that the building has surfboard storage facilities.

 No analysis available